Docs

 }

 Hibernate can return proxied versions of the entities.
-Because of this, you cannot directly compare the classes inside equals, as a proxied entity would not have the same class as a non-proxied one.
-To fix this, you can use the ProxyUtils.getUserClass utility method provided by Spring (AbstractPersistable does this as well).
+Because of this, you can’t directly compare the classes inside equals, as a proxied entity would not have the same class as a non-proxied one.
+To fix this, you can use the ProxyUtils.getUserClass utility method provided by Spring.
+AbstractPersistable does this, as well.

 Domain Primitives

-If you have domain primitives in your entities, you can handle them in two ways.
-Both ways have their own advantages and disadvantages.
+If you have domain primitives in your entities, you can handle them in different ways.

 Accessor Methods